Secondary technical school: Wilmington case study

-Technical education could be traced back to a Mechanics Institute in 1840: the Dartford Technical Institute started in Essex Road, Dartford in 1902 and introduced training for boys and girls in about 1925.
+Technical education could be traced back to Mechanics' Institutes founded in the early part of the nineteenth century.
+The Dartford Technical Institute as an example started in Essex Road, Dartford in 1902 and introduced training for boys and girls in about 1925.
 In 1941 it started a technical school in Essex Road with an acting headteacher.
 After the 1944 Act, in 1949, the technical school was renamed Dartford Technical School and moved into Wilmington Hall.
 No separate buildings were erected until 1956, and the following year the school had an entry of 120.
 It had an agricultural stream, so came with a school farm.
 In 1961, that stream was discontinued.
 Kent was ready to phase out technical schools and rebrand them as grammar schools.
 Dartford Technical High School started to offer A-levels in 1964 and a building programme commenced.
 In 1967 there was a major school reorganisation: the girls' tech moved off site in 1974, the boys' became Wilmington Grammar School for Boys and a new secondary modern school is built over the demolished Wilmington Hall.
 There were further status changes in 1984, proposed in 1989, in 1991, 1999 and 2004.